 Build your confidence and competence in identifying, gathering, and eating Wild Edibles and Medicinal Plants!
-Join our classes for a unique “how to,” hands-on immersion experience in WILD FOOD and allow it to complement your current culinary habits and lifestyle.
+Join Frank Grindrod of Earthwork Programs for a unique "how to," hands-on experience in WILD FOOD and allow it to complement your current culinary habits and lifestyle.

 Our wild edibles classes are designed to teach how to: